Savannah Guthrie pleads for answers in mom's abduction: 'We need someone to tell the truth' - The Pulse of NH

 "Faith is how I will stay connected to my mom. ...
 And I won't let sadness win for her," she said through tears.

-Kotb has been filling in for Savannah Guthrie on Today since Nancy Guthrie's disappearance.
-Savannah plans to return to Today on April 6.
+Kotb has been filling in for Savannah Guthrie on "Today" since Nancy Guthrie's disappearance.
+Savannah Guthrie plans to return to "Today" on April 6.

 "I'm not gonna be the same," she said.